MattH688/LEoPartFork-LPT/README.md

     make
     cd ../..
     ```
     Note the cmake command may require configuration if multiple Python installations exist.
-Otherwise Python may not find the complied cpp library and produce the error
+Otherwise Python may not find the complied cpp library as cmake created it for a different Python version and will likely produce the error...
     ```
     File "/usr/local/lib/python3.8/dist-packages/leopart/ParticleFun.py", line 29, in <module>
       from leopart.cpp import particle_wrapper as compiled_module
     ImportError: cannot import name 'particle_wrapper' from 'leopart.cpp' (unknown location)
     ```

-      The additional configeration tells cmake which Python Interpter to use, for example `cmake . -DPYTHON_EXECUTABLE:FILEPATH=/usr/bin/python3.8`.
+      The additional configuration tells cmake which Python Interpter to use, for example `cmake . -DPYTHON_EXECUTABLE:FILEPATH=/usr/bin/python3.8`.
+The `/usr/bin/python3.8` should be set to your desired Python path.

 4. Add library to your PYTHONPATH